Clarifai/old-docs/android.md

 ### Getting Started On Android
 In order to run the SDK, you will need a Clarifai account.
-Please <a href="/signup" target="_blank">create one here</a> before proceeding with this guide.
+Please [create one here](https://portal.clarifai.com/signup) before proceeding with this guide.

 Clarifai Android SDK supports applications running on Android API 21 (Version 5.0 “Lollipop”), or later.